JonJWong/In-the-Browser/README.md

 ### Technologies used
 - Javascript handles the logic of the game.
 - Vanilla JS to handle HTML element interaction, as well as button handling.
-- Keymaster.js to handle key inputs.
+- <a href="https://github.com/madrobby/keymaster">Keymaster.js</a> to handle key inputs.
 - Canvas API to draw dynamic objects such as arrows, targets, lifebar.
 - .ssc files from Stepmania 5 hold the steps for the song, which are then parsed out via JS.
 - Webpack and Babel.JS to transpile the scripts